ammont/hsbc-globaliris-integration/README.md

 here is the scenarios documentaion: https://resourcecentre.globaliris.com/products.html?doc_id=102&id=124

-please consinder that this class if only ofr remote gateway, not redirect, it also has support for 3D Secure.
+please consinder that, this class is only for remote gateway, not redirect, it also has support for 3D Secure.

 Here is how you would implement a regular payment gateway whithout 3D Secure: